RealAd-hocModeSupport/information/problem.md

 ### Bluetooth

+* Needs communication w/o pairing
+* Reportedly some Android implementations are quite buggy, workarounds sometimes exist

 ### WiFi Direct

+* Requires pairing the devices beforehand
+* No real broadcast, one device becomes an Access Point

 ### Google Nearby

 Google Nearby is a fairly recent Android API that allows nearby phones to exchange data among them.
 Quite absurdly, this mechanism requires an Internet access.
 In other words: it is not infrastructureless, hence it cannot replace ad-hoc mode.

+### Ad-Hoc Mode

+* does not exist in iOS
+* Not available via the API on Android

+### 802.11s

+* No support on mobile phones so far

+## Conclusion

+* When only using mobile phones, Bluetooth is the only option
+* Possibly use an external device which can be an Access Point and mesh with other devices simultaneously